toqana/RPi-HDMI-Photo-Frame-Radio/README.md

 1. Verify git is installed with "git --version".
 If not, install git with "sudo apt-get install git".

-1. Edit /home/pi/.config/lxsession/LXDE-pi/autostart to remove the cursor from the screen with the command "nano /home/pi/.config/lxsession/LXDE-pi/autostart";
+1. Edit /home/pi/.config/lxsession/LXDE-pi/autostart to remove the cursor from the screen with the command:

+    nano /home/pi/.config/lxsession/LXDE-pi/autostart

     ```
     from: